Age isn’t the limiting factor; it’s all about attitude.

 Too old for technology?
 No.

 Negative self-talk may convince you you’re too old to “get” or learn about technology.
 Nothing could be further from the truth, regardless of your age.
-If you have limitations, they are generally not age specific, and can be compensated for.
-Success with technology, or any endeavor, is significantly more about attitude than it is age; just ask the 95-year-old computer instructor or the 100-year-old blogger.
-Being willing to learn, and knowing that you can, will help you stay mentally fit and young.
+If you have limitations, they are generally not age-specific, and can be compensated for.
+Success with technology — or any endeavor — is significantly more about attitude than it is age; just ask the 95-year-old computer instructor or the 100-year-old blogger.
+Being willing to learn and knowing that you are able to will help you stay mentally fit and young.

-Questions I receive often include self-deprecating remarks like “I know I’m tool old to for this” or “Put it in extra simple small-word terms because I’m too old.”
+Questions I receive often include self-deprecating remarks like “I know I’m too old for this” or “Put it in extra simple small words because I’m too old.”

 You.
 Are.
 Not.
 Too.
 Old.